 Shipping and Handling Fees and Costs.
 Shipping and handling fees billed to customers are classified in "Net Sales" in our Consolidated Statement of Operations.
 Shipping and handling costs, primarily distribution costs, are classified in "Warehousing, delivery, selling, general, and administrative" expenses in our Consolidated Statement of Operations.
-These costs totaled \$84.8 million, \$76.4 million, and \$77.8 million for the years ended December 31, 2017, 2016, and 2015, respectively.
+These costs totaled \$112.3 million, \$84.8 million, and \$76.4 million for the years ended December 31, 2018, 2017, and 2016, respectively.
+In accordance with ASC 606, the Company has elected to treat shipping and handling costs as an activity necessary to fulfill the performance obligation to transfer product to the customer and not as a separate performance obligation.
+Shipping and handling costs are estimated at quarter end in proportion to revenue recognized for transactions where actual costs are not yet known.

 Benefits for Retired Employees.
 The Company recognizes the funded status of its defined benefit pension and other postretirement plans in the Consolidated Balance Sheets, with changes in the funded status recognized through accumulated other comprehensive income (loss), net of tax, in the year in which the changes occur.
 The estimated cost of the Company's defined benefit pension plan and its postretirement medical benefits are determined annually after considering information provided by consulting actuaries.
 Key factors used in developing estimates of these liabilities include assumptions related to discount rates, rates of return on investments, future compensation costs, healthcare cost trends, benefit payment patterns, and other factors.
 The cost of these benefits for retirees is accrued during their term of employment.
 Pensions are funded primarily in accordance with the requirements of the Employee Retirement Income Security Act ("ERISA") of 1974 and the Pension Protection Act of 2006 into a trust established for the Ryerson Pension Plan.
 Costs for retired employee medical benefits are funded when claims are submitted.
-Certain salaried employees are covered by a defined contribution plan, for which the cost is expensed in the period earned.
+Certain employees are covered by a defined contribution plan, for which the cost is expensed in the period earned.

 Cash Equivalents.
 Cash equivalents reflected in the financial statements are highly liquid, short-term investments with original maturities of three months or less.
 Checks issued in excess of funds on deposit at the bank represent "book" overdrafts.
-We reclassified \$51.2 million and \$69.2 million to accounts payable at December 31, 2017 and 2016, respectively.
+We reclassified \$57.5 million and \$51.2 million to accounts payable at December 31, 2018 and 2017, respectively.